rubyfu/RubyFu/contribution.md

 ## How to?

 ### Start contributing
 Please find all you need to know about gitbook and markdown editing in [References](references/README.md) section.
 As good start, you can refer to [how to use it from official readme](https://github.com/GitbookIO/gitbook).
-You can easily use Gitbook Desktop editor.
+You can easily use Gitbook [Desktop editor](https://www.gitbook.com/editor).

+1. Create a github account

 **`TO BE COMPLETED`**